pouyakhooshabi/Recommender-System-Design/README.md

 ### 2.2 Collaborative filtering (CF)

 CF uses similarities between users and items simultaneously to provide recommendations.
 It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.
 This allows recommending an item to user A based on the interests of similar users.
 In order to find these similarities, we can use some well-known approaches such as Jaccard Similarity, Cosine Similarity, and Pearson Correlation Coefficient.
-We will also use the Nearest Neighbourhood algorithm for CF.
+We will also use the k-Nearest Neighbourhood algorithm for user-user CF.